webslides/WebSlides/README.md

 # WebSlides = Good Karma
 Finally, everything you need to make HTML presentations in a beautiful way.
-Just the essentials and using lovely CSS.
+Just the essentials.
 You can create your own presentation instantly.
 Simply choose a demo and customize it in minutes — [https://webslides.tv/demos](https://webslides.tv/demos)

 ### Why it's so cool?
 WebSlides is really fast, versatile, and inspiring.
 Just a basic knowledge of HTML and CSS is required.